Disability Achievement Pride

 Founded in 2004 at East Stroudsburg University of Pennsylvania, Delta Alpha Pi is open to undergraduate and graduate students with disabilities at UMBC; we are the Gamma Kappa Chapter of DAPi.

 Because of the negative stereotyping associated with disability, students have been reluctant to identify themselves publicly.
 DAPi presents an opportunity to change that perception by recognizing students with disabilities for their academic accomplishments.
-In addition, this Honor Society facilitates development of skills in leadership, advocacy, and education for participating students.
+In addition, this Honor Society facilitates the development of skills in leadership, advocacy, and education for participating students.

-The three Greek letters have specific meaning:
+The three Greek letters have a specific meaning:

 Delta – D for Disability, but also the triangle, symbol of strength.
 Members of Delta Alpha Pi demonstrate strength as leaders on campus to help break down the barriers of negativism.
 Also, they serve as mentors and role models for other students with disabilities.

 Alpha – A for Achievement.
 Alpha is the beginning and academic achievement must come first.
-But also for advocacy because students must advocate for themselves before they can advocate for others.
+But also for advocacy, because students must advocate for themselves before they can advocate for others.
 Members of Delta Alpha Pi enhance advocacy skills for themselves and for the rights of all individuals with disabilities to be included fully in society.

 Pi – P for Pride, pride in academic achievement and in other accomplishments, not just as students with disabilities but as members of the university community.
 Pi is a mathematical symbol that we all learned to use in elementary arithmetic classes.
 So Pi is an appropriate symbol for education.
 Members of Delta Alpha Pi participate in activities designed to educate the community and society regarding the need to apply the principles of universal design in learning.